Whether you are using ISC DHCP or Windows, deploying and managing a DHCP service comes with its own set of headaches:

-A dedicated DHCP appliance can help enterprises manage their existing requirements and deal with new challenges for their DHCP service from large IP phone deployments to BYOD schemes.
-It will simplify day-to-day administration, improve visibility & control of IP usage and provide a high level of resilience and availability.
+A DHCP appliance can help enterprises manage their existing requirements and deal with new challenges for their DHCP service from large IP phone deployments to BYOD schemes.
+A DNSBOX integrated DDI solution will simplify day-to-day administration, improve visibility & control of IP usage and provide a high level of resilience and availability.

 Easier to deploy and use

 Automation tools reduce the steps required for initial and ongoing configuration including setting up subnets, leases and views.
 Network administrators will be able to configure DHCP services in less time than with manual processes.
 For example, setting up Failover DHCP takes 2 minutes with a DDI tool, whereas it can take hours to write correct config files.